British values and the Prevent duty

 In England the EYFS will be updated to reference providers’ responsibilities in the light of Prevent duty and Ofsted will include this in their inspection of early years and childcare.

 What is the Prevent duty?

-From 1 July 2015, all schools and childcare providers must have due regard to the need to prevent people being drawn into terrorism.
+Becoming law in 2015, all schools and childcare providers must have due regard to the need to prevent people being drawn into terrorism.

 The government has defined extremism in the Prevent strategy as: “vocal or active opposition to fundamental British Values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs."

 Childcare and Early Years Providers subject to the Prevent duty will be expected to demonstrate activity in the following areas:

 - assessing the risk of children being drawn into terrorism.

 - demonstrate that they are protecting children and young people from being drawn into terrorism by having robust safeguarding policies.